opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ## A note about this document

-We recognize that users are excited about upgrading OpenSearch and eager to enjoy the latest features and improvements that have been added.
-We will continue to expand on these upgrade and migration documents to cover [additional topics](link to meta issue), such as upgrading OpenSearch Dashboards and preserving custom configurations, such as for plugins.
+We recognize that users are excited about upgrading OpenSearch to enjoy the latest features, and we will continue to expand on these upgrade and migration documents to cover additional topics, such as upgrading OpenSearch Dashboards and preserving custom configurations, such as for plugins.
+To see what's coming next, or to make a request for future content, leave a comment on the [upgrade and migration documentation meta issue](https://github.com/opensearch-project/documentation-website/issues/2830) in the [OpenSearch Project](https://github.com/opensearch-project) on GitHub.

 If would like to see a specific process added, or would like to contribute yourself, please [submit an issue](https://github.com/opensearch-project/documentation-website/issues) on GitHub.
 Check out the [Contributor Guidelines](https://github.com/opensearch-project/documentation-website/blob/main/CONTRIBUTING.md) to see how you can help!
 {: .tip}